 India is an example of this problem.
 When Indians were colonized, they accepted it as their bad karma, the result of their previous deeds.
 Even when they protested, they tried to use non-violent means.
 Things reached a point when non-violence wasn’t working, and people tipped toward violence.
 At that juncture, the foreign rulers in India realized that they cannot fight, and left.

 Immorality has a peculiar trajectory.
 It starts at the top of society and percolates downward to lower sections of society and outward to other societies.
 Then it is retaliated against, and the retaliation propagates inward to the lower sections of the society and upward to the higher sections.
 The same is true of each human: Immorality starts with the decline of the moral sense, and it propagates downward into the ego, intellect, thoughts, and actions, and then outwardly into the society and other societies.
 Then when it is retaliated, the pain comes inward into the society, body, sensations, thoughts, intellect, ego, and moral sense.
-The pain reforms the morality, which then spreads downward and outward, whereby it is rewarded and the reward then reverts inward and upward, reaffirming the value of virtuous ideology.
+The pain reforms the morality, which then spreads downward and outward, whereby it is rewarded and the reward then reverts inward and upward, reaffirming the value of virtuous ideology by rewards.

 The simple difference between morality and immorality is this—morality creates a self-reinforcing cycle while immorality creates a self-negating cycle.
 The self-reinforcing cycle strengthens the viewpoint, society, and individuals, while the self-negating cycle weakens the viewpoint, society, and individuals.